justanotheruser/Music-teacher-home-page/README.md

 # Music-teacher-home-page
-Home page for music teachers with ability to add video, sheets, music an photo content
+Home page for music teachers with ability to add video, sheets, music and photo content

 TODO:
 - Fix photo zoom-in